PrimeIntellect-ai/toploc/README.md

 python vllm_validate_poly.py --decode_model_name meta-llama/Llama-3.1-8B-Instruct --validate_model_name meta-llama/Llama-3.1-8B-Instruct --tp 1 --n_samples 4 --save_dir just4 --max_decode_tokens 512 --dataset_name stingning/ultrachat --dtype bfloat16 --attn flash
 ```

-if the verification passes, you should see :
+If the verification passes, you should see:

 ```
 VERIFICATION PASSED: Mantissa error mean: 0. below 10 and median: 0. below 8 and exp intersections: 100 below 90
 ```

-and if it fails, you should see something like:
+And if it fails, you should see something like:

 ```
 VERIFICATION FAILED: Mantissa error mean: 11.000000 above 10 or median: 10.000000 above 8 or exp intersections: 0 above 90